cplaisier/viridis/README.md

 4.2. pcaGrapher.py: script to compute the PCA on expression values in FPKM.
 4.3. sampleMapper.py: script to discriminate samples in the light-growth space.

-5. logValuesMatrixCreator.py: script to transform absolute (FPKM) into relative expression (log2 fold change).
+logValuesMatrixCreator.py: script to transform absolute (FPKM) into relative expression (log2 fold change).

-s